Blockchain Technology Categories

 Security

-Proof of Work
+of Work

-Proof of Stake
+of Stake

-Other consensus Mechanisms
+consensus Mechanisms

-Pre-approved participants
+Pre-approved

-Voting or multi-party consensus algorithm
+or multi-party consensus algorithm

 Identity